Alchus/scout-stuff/03-Second-Class.md

 ```
 5b	Demonstrate your ability to pass the BSA beginner test.
-Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place.3
+Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place.
 ```

 ```